DPDK/dpdk/doc/guides/linux_gsg/build_sample_apps.rst

 Compiling and Running Sample Applications
 =========================================

-The chapter describes how to compile and run applications in an Intel® DPDK environment.
+The chapter describes how to compile and run applications in an DPDK environment.
 It also provides a pointer to where sample applications are stored.

 .. note::